-"All mitigation and enhancement measures and/or works shall be carried out in accordance with the details contained in the Preliminary Ecological Appraisal (Collingwood Winter, August 2024)), as already submitted with the planning application and agreed in principle with the local planning authority prior to determination.
-This includes the Precautionary Method Statements for reptiles
+"All mitigation measures and/or works shall be carried out in accordance with the Preliminary Ecological Appraisal (Ecology Partnership Ltd, September 2025) details contained in the as already submitted with the planning application and agreed in principle with the local planning authority prior to determination.

-This will include the appointment of an appropriately competent person e.g. an ecological clerk of works (ECoW,) to provide on-site ecological expertise during construction.
+This may include the appointment of an appropriately competent person e.g. an ecological clerk of works (ECoW) to provide on-site ecological expertise during construction.
 The appointed person shall undertake all activities, and works shall be carried out, in accordance with the approved details."

-Reason: To conserve and enhance Protected and Priority species and allow the LPA to discharge its duties under the Conservation of Habitats and Species Regulations 2017 (as amended), the Wildlife & Countryside Act 1981 as amended and s40 of the NERC Act 2006 (as amended).
+Reason: To conserve protected and Priority species and allow the LPA to discharge its duties under the Conservation of Habitats and Species Regulations 2017 (as amended), the Wildlife & Countryside Act 1981 (as amended) and s40 of the NERC Act 2006 (as amended).

-2. PRIOR TO ANY WORKS ABOVE SLAB LEVEL: BIODIVERSITY ENHANCEMENT LAYOUT "A Biodiversity Enhancement Layout for biodiversity enhancements listed in the Preliminary Ecological Appraisal (Collingwood Winter, August 2024) shall be submitted to and approved in writing by the local planning authority.
+2. PRIOR TO ANY WORKS ABOVE SLAB LEVEL: BIODIVERSITY ENHANCEMENT STRATEGY

+"Prior to any works above slab level, a Biodiversity Enhancement Strategy for protected, Priority and threatened species, prepared by a suitably qualified ecologist in line with the recommendations of the Preliminary Ecological Appraisal (Ecology Partnership Ltd, September 2025), shall be submitted to and approved in writing by the local planning authority.

-The content of the Biodiversity Enhancement Layout shall include the following:
+The content of the Biodiversity Enhancement Strategy shall include the following: